 Border Cities Enterprise Zone Program: This program provides tax credits to qualifying businesses that locate or expand in the cities of Breckenridge, Dilworth, East Grand Forks, Moorhead, or Ortonville.

 Greater Minnesota Job Expansion Program: Provides sales tax exemptions of up to 12 years to certified businesses that increase employment by 10 percent at their facility and meet prevailing wage requirements.
 Refunds can total up to $2M annually and $10M over the seven-year certification period.
 Business facilities must be located outside of the Greater Minneapolis-St. Paul Metro in order to qualify.

 Data Centers: Businesses that invest at least $30 million in a data or network operation center with at least 25,000 square feet can qualify for a 20-year sales tax exemption on related equipment purchases.
 In addition, a 20-year sales tax exemption is available for businesses that invest at least $50 million to refurbish an existing data with at least 25,000 square feet.

 Sales and Use Tax Exemptions: In addition to the sales tax exemption for manufacturers’ capital equipment, sales of property delivered outside the state are exempt from sales tax under certain conditions.
 Materials used or consumed in agricultural, industrial, or services production for retail sale and petroleum products subject to other excise taxes are also exempt from sales and use taxes.

-Minnesota Job Skills Partnership: Discretionary grants of up to $400,000 are available to educational institutions that partner with businesses to develop job training programs for new hires and existing workers.
+Minnesota Job Skills Partnership (MJSP): Application based grants, awarded by the MJSP Board of up to $400,000 are available to educational institutions that partner with businesses to develop job training programs for new hires and existing workers.